Low rates to persist, drive quest for yield -Allianz Life CEO

-NEW YORK, June 22 (Reuters) - U.S. interest rates likely will stay relatively low with ample cash in the financial system for the foreseeable future, the head of Allianz Life (ALVG.DE) said, despite Federal Reserve comments that sent stock prices tumbling last week.
+NEW YORK (Reuters) -U.S. interest rates likely will stay relatively low with ample cash in the financial system for the foreseeable future, the head of Allianz Life said, despite Federal Reserve comments that sent stock prices tumbling last week.

 “We have to be prepared to deal with what is still an historically low-rate environment,” said White, who will step down as CEO September 1.
 While he expects rates to rise, “I don’t see rates radically changing” from current yields around 1.50% to 1.60% on 10-year Treasuries.